 Upon returning to UNH, you will write a 2500-word project summary and submit this to the Hamel Center by the end of October.
 With the help of your mentor, you will prepare your research for presentation in your discipline as, for example, a seminar paper, honors thesis, senior thesis, or capstone project.

-In early October you will present an overview of your research to a general audience at the annual IROP Symposium, and work with your faculty mentor to find a forum for presenting your research within your discipline during the academic year.
+In early October you will present an overview of your research to a general audience at the annual International Undergraduate Research Symposium, and work with your faculty mentor to find a forum for presenting your research within your discipline during the academic year.
 Although publication is not a requirement, we encourage you to share your research and cultural experience in various forums, such as writing an article for Inquiry, UNH’s undergraduate research journal, and perhaps presenting at the Undergraduate Research Conference (URC) or a professional conference in your discipline.
 The Hamel Center for Undergraduate Research offers research presentation grants to support conference travel.

 Your UNH transcript will note your completion of all IROP requirements and your project title.